ingonyama-zk/ctf-day-of-sagittarius/README.md

 To ensure that players adhere to the rules of the game, the new version utilizes a zero-knowledge virtual machine.
 This feature allows players to verify that their opponents are playing fairly without revealing any confidential information.

 We are currently in the beta-testing phase, and we invite all gaming enthusiasts to try out the new version of "The Day of Sagittarius IV".
-You can download the beta-version from [here](https://github.com/ingonyama-zk/ctf-sagittarius).

 As part of the beta-launch, we are also excited to announce a special promotional event.
 Players who win a bot in the game on `52.7.211.188:6000` will be eligible for a prize.